tmtsoftware/csw/docs/src/main/services/aas/csw-aas-http.md

 ### PermissionPolicy

 This policy filters requests based on permissions.
-It expects name of scope and name of resource on which permission is created in keycloak.
+It expects name of scope and name of resource on which permission is created in AAS.

-In the following example policy will authorize request if user has appropriate permission associated in keycloak which specifies
-`delete` scope for `account` resource.
+In the following example policy will authorize request if user has appropriate permission associated in AAS which specifies `delete` scope for `account` resource.

 Scala